 Menton, the largest French town before the Italian border on the Cote D’Azur, is definitely a place worth visiting on a day trip from Nice.
 The journey takes around 40 minutes by train via Monaco.
 Alternatively, if you have your own car you can also drive to Menton on the highway, it takes around 40 minutes to get there by car as well.

-Often referred as The Pearl of France, it’s a picturesque little coastal town that is a perfect place to get out of the hustle and bustle of Nice’s city centre.
+Often referred as The Pearl of France, the picturesque little coastal town of Menton is definitely one of the most beautiful towns in France and it is a perfect place to get out of the hustle and bustle of Nice’s city centre.
 It’s a great place to just wander.
 There are small winding streets on which you’ll find an array of cafes, restaurants and little gift shops.
 Many of these sell products based on the local lemons: Menton is famous for these, a result of the warm micro-climate here.

 It also has a pretty seafront from which you can look back at the town’s pastel coloured buildings.
 And for anyone who wants more of an activity based day trip, there is a casino along the promenade and a museum dedicated to the works of the artist Jean Cocteau.